[Review]THE YAMAZAKI SINGLE MALT WHISKY AGED 18 YEARS

 4. Features

-This is a full-bodied wine made from sherry casks aged for more than 18 years.
-This is an excellent product that allows you to enjoy an overwhelming sense of maturity!
+This is a full-bodied type that has been carefully post-aged, mainly from original sherry casks that are at least 18 years old.
+This is a gem that allows you to enjoy an overwhelming sense of maturity!

 2018 ISC Gold Award